emicklei/gmig/README.md

 Manage Google Cloud Platform infrastructure using migrations that describe incremental changes such as additions or deletions of resources.
 This work is inspired by MyBatis migrations for SQL database setup.

-Your gmig configuration is basically a folder with change files, each with a timestamp prefix (for sort ordering) and readable name.
+Your gmig infrastructure is basically a folder with incremental change files, each with a timestamp prefix (for sort ordering) and readable name.

     \migrations
         \20180214t071402_create_some_account.yaml

-Each change is a single YAML file with one or more gcloud commands that change infrastructure for a project.
+Each change is a single YAML file with one or more shell commands that change infrastructure for a project.
-A change must be have at least an `up` and a `down` section.
-The `up` section typically has gcloud commands that create resources.
+A change must be have at least an `do` and a `undo` section.
+The `do` section typically has gcloud commands that create resources.

-Information about the last applied change to a project is stored in a Google Storage Bucket file.
+Information about the last applied change to a project is stored in a Google Storage Bucket object.

 ## Example: service account
 This migration uses [gcloud create service account](https://cloud.google.com/sdk/gcloud/reference/iam/service-accounts/create)